udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/Front-End-Web-Developer/README.md

 You’ll host all your projects on GitHub and make regular commits.
 If you haven’t learned version control yet, use our latest course on the topic: How to Use Git and GitHub

 ###Intro to HTML and CSS
+You will already have taken most of the first two lessons of this course in Stage 1 of the Intro to Programming Nanodegree!

 ###Responsive Web Design Fundamentals